 Grooming should be started at the kitten stage so that it is accepted.
 If you do a little every day, it isn’t a chore.
 Neglecting to groom can lead to painful mats which might have to be shaved.

-So, keep on top of their coat requirements and don’t make life harder for yourself than it need be.
+So, keep on top of their coat requirements and don’t make life harder for yourself than it needs to be.

 The Maine Coon Temperament